avaira77/pq-ietf-usecase/draft-vaira-pquip-pqc-use-cases.md

 ## Multiple Signatures

 Several signatures have the approach of defining a second alternative signature in addition to the primary signature in the protocol or format, which can be transported in the protocol or format.
 In addition to the definition of the alternative signature, the associated signing algorithm and, if applicable, the associated public key or a reference to it must also be transferred.
-For X.509 PublicKey certificates, this is defined in {{X.509}}.
+For X.509 public key certificates, this is defined in {{X.509}}.
 Work is also underway for other protocols and formats.
 This approach overlaps with the protocol and format extension approach described in {{protocols}}.

 An alternative approach is to encode a second signature in a second certificate and bind it to the first one by a reference.
 For example, an implementation can decide based on its policy whether only the first certificate or the second or both certificates should be used for authentication.
 Further descriptions of this approach can be found in A Mechanism for Encoding Differences in Paired Certificates {{I-D.bonnell-lamps-chameleon-certs}} and Related Certificates for Use in Multiple Authentications within a Protocol {{I-D.ietf-lamps-cert-binding-for-multi-auth}}.

 ## Composite Signatures

 The goal of composite signatures is to define a signature object to be used with any protocol or format.
 It contains two signatures in a single atomic container that have been generated using two different cryptographic algorithms.
-The goal of this approach is to define a signature format which requires both contained signtures to be verified.
+The goal of this approach is to define a signature format which requires both contained signatures to be verified.
 In this way, the security properties of the classical signature and another signature that is secure when attacked by a quantum computer are used in the protocol or format without having to adapt them.

 In order for this approach to be applicable in arbitrary protocols and formats, a composite key must be defined in addition to the composite signature.
 According to the definition of composite signatures, a composite public is a single atomic container composed of two public keys.
 The associated composite private key is a single atomic private key that is composed of the two private keys which correspond to the two public keys contained in the composite public key.